mplaut929/sight-and-sound-frontend/README.md

 # Sight and Sound

 Sight and Sound is a music/video sharing app where users can watch and upload their favorite movie/tv/trailer/commericial music scenes.
-As a user, I can like the songs from the videos, and create a plylist that i can then listen to.
+As a user, you can like the songs from the videos, and create a playlist that you can then listen to.

 ## Instructions